VDrift/vdrift/README.md

 GPU
 ---

-VDrift requires a recent nVidia or ATI graphics card.
-Intel graphics cards are not recommended.
+VDrift requires an OpenGL 2.0 capable graphics card, OpenGL 3.3 is recommended.

-A nVidia GeForce 7-series or ATI Radeon X1000-Series card is recommended in order to enable all the visual effects.
-By reducing or disabling some of the display options, it should be possible to play VDrift with a nVidia GeForce 2 or an ATI Radeon 7000.
+A nVidia GeForce 8 Series or ATI Radeon HD 4800 Series card is recommended in order to enjoy all visual effects.
+By reducing or disabling some of the graphics options, it should be possible to play VDrift with a nVidia GeForce 6 Series or an ATI Radeon 9000 Series (AGP).

 Hard Disk Drive
 ---------------